ccbogel/QualCoder/README.md

 ### Ubuntu / Lubuntu / ZorinOS

 To install from source code below, inside a virtual environment.
-If you are using the alternative Ubuntu Desktop manager **Xfce** you may need to run this: `sudo apt install libxcb-cursor0`

-1. If you are using audio or video, install vlc (download from site) or: `sudo apt install vlc`
+If you are using the alternative Ubuntu Desktop manager **Xfce** you may need to run this: `sudo apt install libxcb-cursor0`  If you are using audio or video, install VLC (download from site) or: `sudo apt install vlc`

-2. Install pip
+0. Install pip.
+This is a tool that downloads extra python modules.

 `sudo apt install python3-pip`

-3. Download and unzip the Qualcoder folder.
-Then `cd` to the QualCoder folder.
+1. Download and unzip the Qualcoder folder.

+2. Then `cd` to the QualCoder folder.

+For example you might be in this folder, where you unzipped QualCoder:

+yourcomputer:~Downloads/QualCoder-3.8.2

 3a.
-Instead of the next below commands, run the shell file which will run all these commands below, by making this file executable and typing this in and pressing Enter:
+Instead of the commands from 3b. onwards, run the shell file which will run all these below commands.
+Make this file executable (Righ-click and go to Properties), then type the below command and press Enter:

-`./run_from_source_Ubuntu.sh`
+`./run_from_source_Linux.sh`

-4. Set up virtual environment and install python modules.
+3b.
+Set up virtual environment and install python modules.
 The virtual environment will be in its own folder called env.
 Installing required modules takes a while.

-For example you might be in this folder, where you unzipped QualCoder:

-yourcomputer:~Downloads/QualCoder-3.8.2

 ```
 python3 -m venv env